Conversations API

 Before the Conversations API, you needed to use different methods from multiple "family trees" to achieve the same thing depending on the type of channel you were working with.

-For example, to list direct messages you had to call im.list, but for public channels you had to call channels.list.
+For example, to list direct messages you had to call the im.list method, but for public channels you had to call the channels.list method.
 Many different objects and shapes represented the same type of timeline message container at their core.
-These older methods are now deprecated.
+These methods are now deprecated.

-In the new model, just use conversations to access anything channel-like.
+In the new model, use conversations.* methods to access anything channel-like.
 For example, the conversation.list method returns information on public, private, and direct message channels, when accessed with the appropriate permission scopes.

 Conversations API methods